danieloldberg/addon-influxdbv2/influxdb/DOCS.md

 The value of the environment variable to set, set the Influx documentation for full details.
 Values should always be entered as a string (even true/false values).

-### Option: `leave_front_door_open`

-Adding this option to the add-on configuration allows you to disable authentication on the Web Terminal by setting it to `true` and leaving the username and password empty.

-**Note**: _We STRONGLY suggest, not to use this, even if this add-on is only exposed to your internal network.
-USE AT YOUR OWN RISK!_

 ## Integrating into Home Assistant

 The `influxdb` integration of Home Assistant makes it possible to transfer all